rahealy/rpi3serbtldr/README.md

 ## About
 This project is part of Richard's Adventures in Rust Embedded.

+**FIXME:**

-FIXME: rx module has a sad and isn't ready for public release yet.
+ * rx module has a sad and isn't ready for public release yet.
-FIXME: Add checksum verification to protocol.
+ * Add checksum verification to protocol.

 The repo contains two parts of a bootloader intended to assist in bare metal development on a Raspberry Pi 3.
 The first part is a receiver (rx) which runs on the Raspberry Pi as a bare metal application.
 The second part is a transmitter (tx) which runs on a PC.
 The bootloader uses the RPi's serial port and a simple protocol to upload a binary ARM executable file from the PC into the RPi's memory where it will be run.

-The bootloader started out as a raspbootin clone a described here:
+The bootloader started out as a raspbootin clone described here:

  * [https://wiki.osdev.org/ARM_RaspberryPi#Boot-from-serial_kernel]
  * [https://github.com/rust-embedded/rust-raspi3-OS-tutorials/tree/master/06_raspbootin64]